gurleensethi/sailor/README.md

 Routes.sailor.navigate(context, "/secondPage");
 ```

-* TIP: `Sailor` is a callable class, so you omit `navigate` and directly call the method.
+* TIP: `Sailor` is a callable class, so you can omit `navigate` and directly call the method.

 ```dart
 Routes.sailor(context, "/secondPage");